This list of essential baking spices is a baker’s arsenal for creating extraordinary dishes that wow anyone who bites into them.

 The gnarled root of the ginger plant is prized in many cooking applications (like gingerbread or ginger cookies and more!) and can be used in several different ways.

 - Grated ginger: a common way to use fresh ginger, as the skin of the root is very tough.
-If you want to substitute grated fresh ginger for ground ginger in your recipes use this ratio: 1 Tbsp fresh grated ginger = ¼ tsp ground ginger.
+If you want to substitute grated fresh ginger for ground ginger in your recipes use this ratio: 1 tablespoon fresh grated ginger = ¼ teaspoon ground ginger.

 - Candied ginger: ginger that’s often used in desserts and has been cooked in a sugar syrup until it’s tender and dusted with sugar.